 If they are with other people or focused on something else do something to acknowledge that.
 ‘I know you’re busy working however I wanted to quickly say..’

 If someone approaches you and you do not feel comfortable it is okay to say ‘thank you, I’d like to go back to what I’m doing now’.
 And that should be that.

 Avoid approaching in the workplace, at conferences, flatshares, or anywhere where someone might feel physically exposed.

 If you are open to being approached do your bit and learn how to send stronger signals to help the other person feel comfortable coming up to you.

 3. Dating after #metoo – Meeting someone online

 Now just because someone is on a dating app or puts pictures you find attractive on Instagram doesn’t mean that you can assume anything.

 If someone doesn’t respond, don’t chase.
-Look if someone can’t be bothered to reply do not write ‘hi’ another 10 times, have some self esteem and take the hint.
+If someone can’t be bothered to reply do not write ‘hi’ another 10 times, have some self-esteem and take the hint.